 Partner Events overview for partners - Azure Event Grid

 Event Grid's Partner Events allows customers to subscribe to events that originate in a registered system using the same mechanism they would use for any other event source on Azure, such as an Azure service.
 Those registered systems integrate with Event Grid are known as "partners".
 This feature also enables customers to send events to partner systems that support receiving and routing events to customer's solutions/endpoints in their platform.
 Typically, partners are software-as-a-service (SaaS) or ERP providers, but they might be corporate platforms wishing to make their events available to internal teams.
 They purposely integrate with Event Grid to realize end-to-end customer use cases that end on Azure (customers subscribe to events sent by partner) or end on a partner system (customers subscribe to Microsoft events sent by Azure Event Grid).
 Customers bank on Azure Event Grid to send events published by a partner to supported destinations such as webhooks, Azure Functions, Azure Event Hubs, or Azure Service Bus, to name a few.
-Customers also rely on Azure Event Grid to route events that originate in Microsoft services, such as Azure Storage, Outlook, Teams, or Azure AD, to partner systems where customer's solutions can react to them.
+Customers also rely on Azure Event Grid to route events that originate in Microsoft services, such as Outlook, Teams, or Microsoft Entra ID, so that customer's solutions can react to them.
 With Partner Events, customers can build event-driven solutions across platforms and network boundaries to receive or send events reliably, securely and at a scale.

 This is a conceptual article that's required reading before you decide to onboard as a partner to Azure Event Grid.
 For step-by-step instructions on how to onboard as an Event Grid partner using the Azure portal, see How to onboard as an Event Grid partner (Azure portal).

 Partner Events: How it works